hbctraining/scRNA-seq/lessons/06_SC_marker_identification.md

 Remember that we had the following questions from the clustering analysis:

-1. *What is the cell type identity of cluster 9?*
+1. *What is the cell type identity of cluster 7?*
-2. *Is cluster 7 a CD8+ T cell or an NK cell?
-Perhaps an NK T cell?*
+2. *Is cluster 6 a CD8+ T cell or an NK cell?* *Is cluster 13 a T cell or an NK cell?*
 3. *Do the clusters corresponding to the same cell types have biologically meaningful differences?
 Are there subpopulations of these cell types?*
 4. *Can we acquire higher confidence in these cell type identities by identifying other marker genes for these clusters?*